- Common Name

 USFWS: Not listed

-- Comb ducks are named for the prominent, leaf-shaped comb atop the male's bill.
+These birds are named for the prominent, leaf-shaped comb on top of the male's bill.
 The comb is fleshy and reduced in size for much of the year, but enlarges prior to breeding season.

-- This African duck tends to migrate long distances, occasionally traveling more than 3,541 km (2,200 mi.)!
+This species tends to migrate long distances, occasionally traveling more than 3,541 km (2,200 mi.).

-- Old World comb ducks perch in trees, clinging with their strong claws to vertical tree trunks like monstrous woodpeckers!
+Old World comb ducks perch in trees and are able to cling to vertical tree trunks with their strong claws.

-- This species, as with other tree ducks, practices dump nesting where several females lay their eggs in one nest.
-Such nests may hold more than 50 eggs!
+These birds, as with other tree ducks, practice dump nesting where several females lay their eggs in one nest.
+Such nests may hold more than 50 eggs.

 Ecology and Conservation